Iron Acton: Manor

 The manor of Iron Acton was held by the de Acton family, which took its name from the manor, and which expired in the male line on the death of John IV de Acton in 1362.
 His heir to Iron Acton became the descendant of his aunt Matilda (or Maud) de Acton, wife of Nicholas Poyntz (d.
 1311), feudal baron of Curry Mallet in Somerset.
 His descendants remained seated at Iron Acton for many generations and rose to prominence under the Tudor monarchs.
 Sir Nicholas Poyntz (1510–1556) was a prominent courtier during the latter part of the reign of King Henry VIII (1509–1547).
 His portrait drawing by Hans Holbein the Younger survives in the Royal Collection at Windsor Castle.
 He added the east wing to the moated manor house of Acton Court, which addition was lavishly decorated to impress King Henry VIII, who with his second wife, Anne Boleyn, visited the house in 1535 during a tour of the West Country.
 Sir Robert Poyntz (d.
 1666), KB, MP for Gloucestershire and High Sheriff of Gloucestershire was the last in the male line of Poyntz of Iron Acton.
 He left no male progeny, only two daughters and co-heiresses, Grissel Poyntz and Margareta Poyntz.

 Acton Court

 Acton Court on Latteridge Lane is the historic manor house of the manor of Iron Acton.
 It is a Tudor building, with later restorations.
 In the 16th century Nicholas Poyntz added the east wing to the existing moated house, which addition was lavishly decorated to impress King Henry VIII, who with his second wife, Anne Boleyn, visited the house in 1535 during a tour of the West Country.

+Archive records describe the settlement as tenant for life by Sir Philip Parker Long (formerly Sir Philip Parker) of Erwarton, Suffolk (d.1741) surviving co-executor of the estate of Sir Walter Long of Whaddon 2nd Bart, and his wife Lady Martha, of property in the parish of Iron Acton, comprising principally the manor of Iron Acton with the manor house, grounds, rabbit warren and park of 153 acres.